eiriklied/coffee_script_article/README.md

 ### Readability

-A drawback with JavaScript is all its parenthesis and curly braces, because they can really affect the conciseness and readability of the code.
-In CoffeeScript, just like Python, indentation is significant.
+A drawback with JavaScript is all its parentheses and curly braces, because they can really affect the conciseness and readability of the code.
+In CoffeeScript, just like in Python, indentation is significant.
 This helps us remove a lot of those unnecessary characters.
 Just look at the following JavaScript code:

     if (url) {
       $.get(url, function(data){